tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive-shipment-event.md

 * `location`: the location where the shipment should arrive next, see [Shipment location](#shipment-location)

-Scheduled start and end date/times indicate the scheduled time window of arrival.
+Scheduled start and end date/times indicate the scheduled time window of arrival:

 * `scheduledStartDate`: start local date of the arrival time window
 * `scheduledStartTime`: start local time of the arrival time window